jon-harper/OmniBox/docs/assembly/side.md

 Each case has four (4) locations for a side panel.
 If you have a CPU tray installed, one side panel is already occupied.
 In this case, you will instead need three (3) side panels.

-We will cover how to assemble two different types of side panels.
+You will need to install all of your side panels in this section.
+We will demonstrate the installation of a single side panel as an example.

 ## Overview